syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/Built-In-Customization.md

 ### ProgressShadowColor

 The shadow color of the progress view can be customized using [SfPullToRefresh.ProgressShadowColor](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~ProgressShadowColor.html) property.
-The default background color of the refresh content is "Android.Graphics.Color.Rgb(242, 242, 242)".
+The default background color of the progress view is "Android.Graphics.Color.Rgb(242, 242, 242)".

-In cases, where the background color of the pullable content and the refresh content are same, use the progress shadow color to separate the refresh content view from the pullable content view, which enhances the visual appearance of the application.
+In cases, where the background color of the pullable content and the progress view are same, use the [SfPullToRefresh.ProgressShadowColor](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~ProgressShadowColor.html) to separate the progress view view from the pullable content view, which enhances the visual appearance of the application.

 Refer the below code example to set the [SfPullToRefresh.ProgressShadowColor](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~ProgressShadowColor.html) property.